hphelion/documentation/mc.compute.volumes.md

 ---
 # Management console: Volumes screen

-The management console (MC) compute dashboard volumes screen allows you to view and manipulate compute volumes.
+The management console (MC) Compute dashboard volumes screen allows you to view and manipulate Compute volumes.
 This page covers the following topics:

 * [Volumes screen overview](#Overview)
 * [For further information](#ForFurtherInformation)

 ##Volumes screen overview## {#Overview}

-The volumes screen displays your compute instance volume information for the availability zone (AZ) you have selected.
+The volumes screen displays your Compute instance volume information for the availability zone (AZ) you have selected.

 <img src="media/volumes-main.jpg" width="580" alt="" />